-COMMITTEE OF MANAGEMENT STATEMENT
+COMMITTEE OF MANAGEMENT'S CERTIFICATE

-On 16 November 2017 the State Council of the Automotive, Food, Metals, Engineering, Printing & Kindred Industries Union Queensland Branch passed the following resolution in relation to the general purpose financial report (GPFR) of the State Council for the year ended 30 September 2017.
+On the 22 November 2018 the State Council of the Automotive, Food, Metals, Engineering, Printing & Kindred Industries Union Queensland Branch passed the following resolution in relation to the general purpose financial report (GPFR) of the State Council for the year ended 30 September 2018:

-The State Council declares in relation to the GPFR that in its opinion:
+The State Council declares that in its opinion:

-- (a) the financial statements and notes comply with the Australian Accounting Standards. - (b) the financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - (c) the financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Branch for the financial year to which they relate; - (d) there are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and - (e) during the financial year to which the GPFR relates and since the end of that year: - (i) meetings of the Branch committee of management were held in accordance with the rules of the organisation and of the branch concerned; and - (ii) the financial affairs of the Branch have been managed in accordance with the rules of the organisation and of the branch concerned; and - (iii) the financial records of the Branch have been kept and maintained in accordance with the RO Act; and - (iv) the financial records of the Branch have been kept, as far as practicable, in a consistent manner to each of the other branches of the organisation; and - (v) no information has been sought in any request by a member of the Branch or General Manager duly made under Section 272 of the RO Act; and - (vi) no orders for inspection of financial records has been made by Fair Work Commission under section 273 of the RO Act. - (f) no revenue has been derived from undertaking recovery of wages activity during the reporting period.
+- a) The financial statements and notes comply with the Australian Accounting Standards; - b) The financial statements and notes comply with any other requirements imposed by the Reporting Guidelines or Part 3 of Chapter 8 of the Fair Work (Registered Organisations) Act 2009 (the RO Act); - c) The financial statements and notes give a true and fair view of the financial performance, financial position and cash flows of the Branch for the financial year to which they relate; - d) There are reasonable grounds to believe that the Branch will be able to pay its debts as and when they become due and payable; and - e) During the financial year to which the GPFR relates and since the end of that year: - (i) Meetings of the Branch committee of management were held in accordance with the rules of the organisation including the rules of a branch concerned with; and - (ii) The financial affairs of the Branch have been managed in accordance with the rules of the organisation including the rules of a branch concerned; and - (iii) The financial records of the Branch have been kept and maintained in accordance with the RO Act; and; - (iv) The financial records of the Branch have been kept, as far as practicable, in a consistent manner to each of the other branches of the organisation; and - (v) No information has been sought in any request by a member of the Branch or Commissioner duly made under Section 272 of the RO Act; and - (vi) No orders for inspection of financial records has been made by Fair Work Commission under section 273 of the RO Act. - f) No revenue has been derived from undertaking recovery of wages activity during the reporting period.

-This declaration is made in accordance with a resolution of the Queensland State Council:
+This declaration is made in accordance with a resolution of the Queensland State Council.